Cromwell (film): Production

 In 1960, Hughes read John Buchan's biography, Oliver Cromwell and more books before touring England and researching from historic sites to museums and archives.
 In September 1960, Warwick purchased the screen rights to Buchan's book and Hughes was announced as writer and director.
-During the next few years, it was reported Peter Finch and Tony Hancock were under consideration for the title role before Richard Harris was finally cast in 1968.

 Hughes originally wrote the script in 1961.
 Richard Harris liked it and wanted to star but financiers did not consider him a big enough star at the time to finance the film.
 They wanted Charlton Heston but Hughes did not think he was appropriate.
 (Heston wrote in his diaries on 2 November 1961 that he turned down "Warwick's Cromwell script.")

 In April 1967, Irving Allen announced that John Briley had rewritten Ken Hughes' script and that Peter Hall was going to direct.
 Allen hoped to get Paul Scofield to play Charles I and Albert Finney to play Cromwell.
 Columbia were going to finance with filming to take place the following year.
 Hughes had tried to get Richard Burton to read the script but Burton was not interested.
 Hughes later said he almost succeeded in making the film in 1968 but finance fell through at the last minute.

 In February 1969, it was announced Hughes would write and direct for Irving Allen.
 In April, it was reported Ronald Harwood was working on the script with Ken Hughes.
 Hughes eventually succeeded in raising the money from Columbia in the US.
 After $600,000 had been spent they were tempted to pull out but changed their mind.
 The budget started at $6 million and grew to $9 million.

 Most of the film was shot in England, and London's Parliament Square was constructed at Shepperton Studios, but the battle scenes were shot in Spain.
 The original cut went for three hours fifteen minutes but Hughes cut it down to two hours twenty four minutes.
 "I think it's the best thing I've ever done," said Hughes in 1970.